Don’t Let Your Hammock Down

 One of the most important things to keep in mind when hanging a hammock is the stability of the anchor points.
 While this includes the object that you anchor your hammock too, there are other factors that can affect the effectiveness of the anchor points.
 Continue reading below to learn more.

-- Hanging Method: When hanging your hammock, it is pivotal to know what you’re hanging method is going to be.
-Are you going to use tree straps to secure your hammock?
-Are there already bolts set into trees at a campsite?
+- Hanging Method: So you have an awesome new hammock, now where are you gonna hang it?
+Are you going to use tree straps to secure your hammock to a tree?
+Are you going to attach your hammock to a vehicle or existing post in the ground?
 Are you going to try and rig up your own hanging method with some spare cordage?
 Whatever method you choose, it is pivotal that you are confident the anchoring method will support your weight for the duration of your stay in the hammock.
-While tree anchors provide the most secure anchor point, we realize that many people use tree straps to anchor their hammock.
-If using this method, be sure that the tree straps are tightly wound around the tree and that they pull slightly downward when you sit in the hammock.
+(Don’t wanna have your relaxation session come to a crashing halt, right?)
+We love using tree straps.
+Not only are they gentle on precious tree trunks, they are adjustable and easy to use.
+If you’re using this method, be sure that the tree straps are tightly wound around the tree and that they pull slightly downward when you sit in the hammock.
 When using the YOBO Hammock Stand, hanging becomes even easier.
 Simply secure one end of your hammock to the solid aluminum top ring of the YOBO Hammock Stand and rest assured that your hammock is secure.

-We hope that this short blog series has shown the importance of proper hammock hanging techniques and how the YOBO Hammock Stand can help in ensuring that your hammock never loses its footing.
-If you would like to learn more about the YOBO Hammock Stand, please contact us today or visit our website.
+We hope that this short blog series has shown the importance of proper hammock hanging techniques and how the YOBOgear Hammock Stand can help in ensuring that your hammock never loses its footing.
+If you would like to learn more, sign up here for our e-mail list.
+Happy Hammocking!